Blosc/caterva-scipy21/caterva_workshop.md

 - Aleix Alcacer (@aleixalcacer), who created Caterva and developed most of its code.

 - Francesc Alted (@FrancescAlted), the leader and founder of this group.
-He is an open source enthusiast responsible of projects like PyTables or Blosc.
+He is an open source enthusiast responsible for projects like PyTables or Blosc.

 - Nathan Moinvaziri (@nmnvzr), who is making great strides in making C-Blosc and C-Blosc2 more secure.